-Now we briefly discuss the various CASE tools:
+Now we briefly go through various CASE tools

-Diagram tools - These tools are used to represent system components, data and control flow among various software components and system structure in a graphical form.
+Diagram tools: These tools are used to represent system components, data and control flow among various software components and system structure in a graphical form.
 For example, Flow Chart Maker tool for creating state-of-the-art flowcharts.

-Process Modelling Tools - Process modelling is method to create software process model, which is used to develop the software.
-Process modelling tools help the managers to choose a process model or modify it as per the requirement of software product.
-For example, EPF Composer management tools help in storing and sharing project information in real-time throughout the organization.
+Process Modeling Tools: Process modeling is method to create software process model, which is used to develop the software.
+Process modeling tools help the managers to choose a process model or modify it as per the requirement of software product.
+For example, EPF Composer

+Project Management Tools: These tools are used for project planning, cost and effort estimation, project scheduling and resource planning.
+Managers have to strictly comply project execution with every mentioned step in software project management.
+Project management tools help in storing and sharing project information in real-time throughout the organization.
 For example, Creative Pro Office, Trac Project, Basecamp.
-Documentation Tools - Documentation in a software project starts prior to the software process, goes throughout all phases of SDLC and after the completion of the project.
+Documentation Tools: Documentation in a software project starts prior to the software process, goes throughout all phases of SDLC and after the completion of the project.

 Documentation tools generate documents for technical users and end users.
 Technical users are mostly in-house professionals of the development team who refer to system manual, reference manual, training manual, installation manuals etc. The end user documents describe the functioning and how-to of the system such as user manual.
 For example, Doxygen, DrExplain, Adobe RoboHelp for documentation.